Icenium/bond-content/layout-and-navigation/lesson-3.md

 <hr data-action="start" />

-As you've worked through this tutorial so fare
+As you've worked through this tutorial so far, you may have noticed that Kendo UI provides some nice built-in transitions between views and when open and closing the Drawer menu.

 #### Action

 * **a**.
 Open the app.js file, and add a transition property to the Kendo UI Application constructor so that it looks like this:
 ```
-new kendo.mobile.Application(body, { transition: "slide" });
+app = new kendo.mobile.Application(document.body, { layout: "main-layout", transition: "fade" });
 ```

 * **b**.
 Open up the iPhone simulator and click a link or button.
-Notice the transition between pages.
+Notice the fade transition between pages.
 * **c**.
 Now change the Application constructor to use a different transition, in this case "zoom."
 The code should now look like this:
 ```
-new kendo.mobile.Application(body, { transition: "zoom" });
+app = new kendo.mobile.Application(document.body, { layout: "main-layout", transition: "zoom" });
 ```

 * **d**.
 Now open the iPhone simulator back up and navigate within the app.
 Notice how the transition has changed from the last step?

 <hr data-action="end" />

-If you clicked on the drawer menu during simulation, you probably noticed that it also used the new navigation set in the lest few steps.
-Users typically expect drawer menus to slide out on activation, so this change is less than ideal.
-Thankfully, Kendo UI allows us to set transitions at the view level, in addition to the app level.
+If you clicked on the drawer menu during simulation, you probably noticed that it continues to use a slide transition.
+Much like the Drawer does by default, Kendo UI allows us to set transitions at the view level, in addition to the app level.

 <hr data-action="start" />

 #### Action

 * **e**.
-Open index.html, find the `back-layout` layout that you created in the last lesson, and add a `data-transition="slide"` property to the link for the back button.
+Open details.html, and add a `data-transition="fade"` property to the main view.
 It should now look like this:
 ```
-<a data-role="button" data-transition="slide">Back</a>
+<div data-role="view" data-title="Book Details"
+     data-show="BookDetail.show"
+     data-hide="BookDetail.hide"
+     data-layout="back-layout" data-reload="true" data-transition="fade">
 ```

 * **f**.
-Open the iPhone simulator back up and click the back button.
-Notice that the drawer slides out when activated, even as the rest of the app uses the app-level transiton you specificed above.
+Open the iPhone simulator back up and click on one of the items in the ListView.
+Notice the fade transition, even as the rest of the app uses the app-level transiton you specificed above.

 <hr data-action="end" />